HOrdover/craftlit-cranford/CURRENT-Book/005-Cranford Ch 5 683.md

 - **Letters to be “cut open not broken”** - sealing wax image of coat of arms not to be broken
 - “**Sesquipedalian**” writing - foot and a half long _sesqui_ = 1-½ pedalis =foot looonng polysyllabic words
 - “Herod, Tetrach of Idumea” misspoken version of “Herod Petrarch of Etruiæ - not funny joke
 - **Buonaparte** (Bony)1805 invasion fears - FRANCE IS HOW FAR FROM SO COAST OF UK?
 Napoleonic wars 1803-1815, invasion not likely.
-In Northeast England
+In Northeast England - BUG OUT BAG LINK
 - **David and Goliath**, son of Jesse (I Samuel 17)
 - **Apollyon (Greek version) and Abbadon (Hebrew version)** are names for an archangel In Revelation 9:11—> _“And they had a king over them, which is the angel of the bottomless pit, whose name in the Hebrew tongue is Abaddon, but in the Greek tongue hath his name Apollyon.” (_Revelation 9:11, KJV_)
 	**Meaning:**